Home

 603-569-4997

-The Wolfeboro Historical Society features three historic buildings in the downtown Wolfeboro area on Lake Winnipesaukee.
+The Wolfeboro Historical Society features three historic buildings in downtown Wolfeboro, New Hampshire on Lake Winnipesaukee.
 These include the Clark House, Firehouse and Schoolhouse.

 Open Jul and Aug: